light fawn colored rabbit

 • What do you want out of your rabbitry?

-• What does the coat require a lot of grooming that is going to take a lot of your time.
+• How much work are you willing to put into raising the rabbit? – What does the coat require a lot of grooming that is going to take a lot of your time?

-• Do you want more rabbits or are you willing to have a few larger ones. (cause let’s be real, giant breeds eat the same as about 3 smaller rabbits)
+• Do you want more rabbits or are you willing to have a few larger ones? (cause let’s be real, giant breeds eat the same as about 3 smaller rabbits)

 If you’re lucky you might be able to find someone who is willing to feed and water them but what if you have to leave and you have rabbits that are about to give birth...
 That is a whole nother ball game when you have to expect your house sitter to watch for newborn kits and make sure all goes well.